apjanke/npxutils-apj-wip-01/doc-src/docs/kilosort.md

 ### KilosortTrialSegmentedDataset

-Once you have the trial boundaries stored in your `TrialSegmentationInfo` instance, you can split the properties of the `KilosortDataset` into each trial, resulting in a `Neuropixel.KilosortTrialSegmentedDataset` instance.
+Once you have the trial boundaries stored in your `TrialSegmentationInfo` instance, you can split the properties of the `KilosortDataset` into each trial, resulting in a `npxutils.KilosortTrialSegmentedDataset` instance.
 To facilitate merging this into another data structure later, you will need to specify the ultimate `trialId` order you want the `KilosortTrialSegmentedDataset` to have.
 For example, if you have a behavioral data structure, you can extract the list of trial ids from that so that your `KilosortTrialSegmentedDataset` will have a matching trial sequence.

 ```matlab
 trialIds = cat(1, behaviorStruct.trialId);